-Turno of Status are Facilities and Activities Type of Facility/Activity # of Facilities 26 Approximate Economic Value Change Since Last Assessment $(\uparrow, \downarrow, -, unkwn)$
+Tuno of Status and Trends of Aquaculture Facilities and Activities Type of Facility/Activity # of Facilities 26 Approximate Economic Value Change Since Last Assessment $(\uparrow, \downarrow, -, \text{unkwn})$

-25 While focused on statewide aquaculture data rather than just within the coastal zone, the Census of Aquaculture

-(www.aqcensus.usda.qov/Publications/Census of Aquaculture/) may help in developing your aquaculture assessment.
+25 While focused on statewide aquaculture data rather than just within the coastal zone, the Census of Aquaculture (www.aqcensus.usda.qov/Publications/Census of Aquaculture/) may help in developing your aquaculture assessment.
 The census is conducted every 10 years and the last report was released in 2013.
 The report provides a variety of state-specific aquaculture data to understand current status and recent trends. .